Only 420€ per week!

 This program is tailored for those who are interested in teaching English and at the same time learning something new themselves!
 You will be teaching monks of all ages at a monastery, which will give you the unique opportunity to immerse in their day-to-day lifestyle and learn about Buddhism.

 During this program, you will teach different subjects including English and have one on one English conversation classes with the monks at the monasteries.
 You will also get a chance to learn about Buddhism while doing this.
 You will be teaching novice monks, both adults and children!
-You stay either in the monastery or in an accommodation nearby, this will allow for fully immersing yourself into the lifestyle of the monks!

 To help teach monks English and also, to get our participants immersed into the lifestyle in a monastery and to learn about Buddhism.